For more information contact:

 - The service center should be a break-even operation; that is, rates should not recover more than the total costs of the service center over a long-term period (normally defined as two years).

-An enterprise account is established primarily to make sales to non-WSU entities, although services may also be provided to internal clients, i.e., faculty, staff, and students.
-The University Press and Cunningham Farm are examples of enterprise accounts.
+An enterprise account is established primarily to make sales to non-WSU entities, although services may also be provided to internal customers, i.e., faculty, staff, and students.
+Design and Printing Services is an example of an enterprise account.

 Specialized Service Facilities

-Specialized service facilities (SSF’s) are institutional services involving the use of highly complex or specialized facilities such as electronic computers, wind tunnels, and reactors.
-(OMB Circular A-21, Section J.44)
+Specialized service facilities (SSF) are institutional services involving the use of highly complex or specialized facilities such as electronic computers, wind tunnels, and reactors.
+(Uniform Guidance, 2 CFR 200)